Azure-Samples/azure-files-samples/RestSetAcls/docs/Set-AzFileOwner.md

 ```

 ## DESCRIPTION
-It supports both SID values and UPNs (User Principal Names) for specifying the owner.
+It supports SIDs, UPNs (User Principal Names), object IDs and display name for specifying the owner.
 The function can be used to set the owner for a file or directory in an Azure file share.

 ## EXAMPLES